Learn how to say “similar” and other Spanish words and phrases using the award-winning Rosetta Stone app.

 Many people choose to learn Spanish because they frequently encounter the Spanish language in their everyday life.
 This makes sense, as Spanish is spoken across the United States, and is prominent in TV, movies, music, and restaurant fare.
 Other individuals decide to learn Spanish because they plan to vacation, do business, or volunteer in any one of the 20 countries around the world where Spanish is the official language.
 So no matter your reason, you can get off to a great start by first learning basic and commonly used Spanish words and phrases.
 Starting here is important in understanding how Spanish is used in everyday, real-word conversation—by approximately 437 million Spanish speakers worldwide.

-Too often, new language learners get sidetracked trying to memorize long lists of vocabulary words and phrases.
+Too often, new language learners get sidetracked trying to memorise long lists of vocabulary words and phrases.
 This leads to frustration, when they find that they are not able to understand or speak in everyday Spanish conversations.
 That’s why it’s so very important to learn to understand and properly pronounce basic Spanish words and phrases.
 This approach to learning will help you to develop the confidence to engage in everyday conversation with locals.

 Please take note; Spanish does have some unique characteristics that can make correct pronunciation of some words a bit of a challenge for new learners.
-As one very common example, the Spanish letter r is pronounced quite differently than the English letter r and can take practice for new Spanish language learners.
+As one very common example, the Spanish letter r is pronounced quite differently than the English letter r and can take practise for new Spanish language learners.
 The distinct sound of the Spanish letter r is made by tapping the tip of your tongue on the roof of your mouth, about a third of the way back in your mouth.
-Some language experts recommend that new Spanish learners practice making the English “tt” sound, as heard in the English word butter.
+Some language experts recommend that new Spanish learners practise making the English “tt” sound, as heard in the English word butter.

 Acquiring the skills to properly pronounce Spanish requires immediate and precise feedback on your pronunciation efforts.
 This timely and specific feedback will allow you to make corrections to your pronunciation.
-From there, you can practice speaking.
+From there, you can practise speaking.

 Rosetta Stone helps you get the pronunciation right in a snap with our TruAccent™ speech-recognition engine.
 Our patented technology compares your voice to native and non-native speakers in real-time, so you get immediate feedback for the most accurate pronunciation.
 It’s also adjustable, which allows you to tweak your accent as needed.
 TruAccent is a powerful tool for helping you learn and speak the Spanish language.

 After you have acquired basic and commonly used Spanish words, short phrases, and their correct pronunciation, you will be able to move onto learning longer Spanish phrases that make up much of everyday, real-world conversation.
 Rosetta Stone’s brief and digestible language lessons help you learn in exactly this way—teaching the basics of Spanish first, then moving onto longer phrases.
-Each Spanish language lesson emphasizes proper pronunciation, so you can develop the skills you need to comfortably understand and confidently speak Spanish.
+Each Spanish language lesson emphasises proper pronunciation, so you can develop the skills you need to comfortably understand and confidently speak Spanish.

 Try Our Award-Winning App